sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The Husband
 ===========

-What's missing from the picture?
-Who does the bride ultimately get married to?
-A husband!
+When we look at this picture as someone who is not a Jew, not part of these covenants, it looks like there are two ways to be blessed: blessed with Israel according to the flesh, and blessed with Abraham by faith.

-Why was Israel created as a nation in the first place?
-To explain this concept of blessing and service, we need to trace right back to the creation of Eve.
-This is where comparing the various puzzle pieces can really help us.
+But is this the whole picture?
+What could be missing from this picture?

-First put Eve prop on table.
+To answer this, we need to go right back to Adam to understand how and why Israel was created in the first place.
+In Genesis, God started by creating Adam first.
 How was Eve created?
 She was taken out of Adam.
-Put down Adam prop.
+Put down Eve prop.
 Why was Eve created?
 To help Adam.
+There was no help found for him at that point.

+Explan how Adam symbolizes all people and nations.
 Then introduce the "All Nations" prop.
 How was Israel created?
 A single nation was separated out of all the other nations through someone called Abraham.
 Put down the "Children of Abraham" prop.
 Why was Israel created?
 To be a blessing to all the other nations and to serve God.
 And I think that Israel will actually be a helper for all the other nations some day, but not until this serving God part is actualy figured out.
 [Bring in suitable quotes from Genesis here].
 Need to be strategic about placing props on one vs two (separate chairs).

 Paul specifically calls out those he is ministering to in Ephesians as a husband: